Creta5164/fmod-rmmv/README.md

 Currently, the limitations I have identified are as follows.

+- Stable with newest `NW.js` runtime
+  Recently discovered native memory allocation issue since `alpha-1.0.4`, I'm currently investigating the cause.
+  Since this issue does not occur in the latest `NW.js` runtime, if you want to use it stable as possible, please update `NW.js`.
+  As of `NW.js` `0.66.0`, there were no major problems.

-- Velocity for doppler effect, etc.
+- Velocity for doppler effect, etc
   The characters in RPG Maker have very consistent movement speeds, so when I applied velocity to them, the results were very strange so I didn't implement it.